dchowitz/slire/README.md

 Moreover, unit tests for business logic shouldn't need comprehensive, realistic repository mocks at all.
 The goal is to test the _business logic_, not data access patterns.
 Simple data mocks that provide exactly the input data needed for each test scenario are sufficient and often preferable - they're easier to set up and understand.

-This doesn't mean we shouldn't test data access at all.
+This doesn't mean data access shouldn't be tested at all.
 On the contrary, data access is ideally tested against the database (TODO link to test section) separately.

 ```typescript
 // ✅ GOOD - explicit dependencies, clear interface